 First-semester law students ("entrants") must file their Declarations according to the deadlines set out in Rule VI(b).
 Failure to do so will result in a late fee as set out in Rule XVIII.
 Late filing Declarants may file at any time prior to or concurrent with the filing of their In-State Application.

-To meet a "postmark deadline," the Rule I(c) requirement is to have your properly completed and addressed application (or reapplication or
+To meet a "postmark deadline," your properly completed and addressed application (or reapplication or

-declaration) and fees mailed with proper postage and then legibly postmarked by the U.S. Postal Service on or before the due date.
+declaration) and fees must be mailed with proper postage and then legibly postmarked by the U.S. Postal Service on or before the due date.

 We see an unusual number of deadlines missed due to using private "pack & ship" stores for mailing applications.
 These may work some of the time, but the typical problems that come to our attention include items returned to sender for improper postage or items postmarked later than the day the store promised.
 If that happens, it is very bad for you because you may have a store receipt for your purchase, but not the timely U.S. Postal Service postmark specified in the rule.
 An overnight courier service can be similarly problematic if the shipment does not arrive on or before the deadline date during normal weekday business hours.